HaxeFoundation/HaxeManual/content/10-std.md

 <!--label:std-sys-->
 ### Sys

 The majority of Haxe targets are so-called "sys" targets.
 This means the targets have access to system APIs such as the filesystem, networking, threads, and more.
-The only non-sys targets supported by Haxe are Flash, JavaScript, and ActionScript 3, although JavaScript can support sys APIs when running under Node.js runtime.
+The only non-sys targets supported by Haxe are Flash, and JavaScript, although JavaScript can support sys APIs when running under Node.js runtime.

 ##### Related content